 When Move shuts down and Open compensates, everything enters and nothing exits.
 The person absorbs endlessly — other people’s moods, demands, expectations — without any channel to discharge it.
 A vessel that fills but never empties.
 This is Imbibing.

 When Bond withdraws and Focus compensates, connection is replaced by monitoring.
-A thirty-six-year-old engineer I read about could describe his wife’s emotional patterns across a decade, predict her responses to any situation, trace the childhood origins of her anxious attachment.
+A thirty-six-year-old engineer could describe his wife’s emotional patterns across a decade, predict her responses to any situation, trace the childhood origins of her anxious attachment.
 Asked what he felt toward her, he paused.
 “I’m not sure I understand the question.”
 His Bond was Under.
 His extraordinary perceptiveness was Focus Over filling the relational vacuum.
 This is Diagnosing.

 Why Compensation Looks Like Personality